juliatong/fastapi/README.md

 1. Enter the container `docker-compose exec -it api /bin/bash`
 2. Create and Populate the tables by executing `python create_tables.py`
-3. Verify the creation by executing `docker exec -it fastapi-db-1 mysql -u root -p`,key in root when asked password,  `USE example`, `show tables;`, `SELECT * FROM ohlc_history;` || log in phpmyadmin http://localhost:8001/, username:root, password :root
+3. Verify the creation by log in phpmyadmin http://localhost:8001/, username:root, password :root OR executing `docker exec -it fastapi-db-1 mysql -u root -p`,key in root when asked password,  `USE example`, `show tables;`, `SELECT * FROM ohlc_history;`

 4. Execute `pytest` to run ALL the tests
 Troubleshoot tips: if there are erros, run each test alone